Tobi-Ade/Mobile-Price-Classification/README.md

 5. [Contact Me](#contact-me)

 ## Problem Definition
-Claaifying prices of  devices for your mobile phone store is no easy feat.
+Classifying prices of  devices for your mobile phone store is no easy feat.
 You have to take into account various features of a device and come up with a suitable price range.
 Doing this for every device is definitely a full time job!
 But what if we can just input the features of the device and get the price range automatically?
 Sounds cool!

 In this project, we build a model that classifies the price-range of a mobile device based on it's features.
 The project covers everything from loading the data, to eventually deploying the model.
 By now we can tell that the price-range column is going to be our target column.